flexera-public/policy_engine_training/README.md

 ## Prerequisites

-* These lessons focus specifically on *developing* policy templates and assume that you are already familiar with making use of policy templates as an end-user.
-Some basics are covered in the first lesson, but if you're unfamiliar with policy templates more generally, it is recommended that you review the [Policy Engine Documentation](https://docs.flexera.com/flexera/EN/Automation/AboutPolicies.htm) and experiment with using policy templates from the catalog.
+* These lessons focus specifically on *developing* policy templates and assume that you are already familiar with making use of policy templates as an end-user in the Flexera One platform.
+Some basics are covered in the first lesson, but if you're unfamiliar with policy templates more generally, it is recommended that you review the [Policy Engine Documentation](https://docs.flexera.com/flexera/EN/Automation/AboutPolicies.htm) and experiment with using policy templates from the Policy Catalog.

 * You will need a basic level of familiarity with REST APIs and how they work.
 The [Learning REST APIs](https://www.linkedin.com/learning/learning-rest-apis/welcome?u=2217194) course on LinkedIn Learning is recommended, but many other resources for learning about REST APIs are available on most technical learning platforms.

 * You will need a basic level of proficiency in JavaScript.
 If you've never used JavaScript, but are already well-versed in another high-level programming language, you should be able to pick it up quickly.
 There are many resources available for learning JavaScript, such as the [JavaScript Essential Training](https://www.linkedin.com/learning/javascript-essential-training/javascript-the-soil-from-which-the-modern-web-grows?u=2217194) course on LinkedIn Learning, if you need to get up to speed.

+* While Git is only very lightly used during these lessons, some familiarity with Git and version control is recommended if you intend to develop policy templates.
+Resources for learning how to use Git are widely available, such as the [Git Essential Training](https://www.linkedin.com/learning/git-essential-training-19417064/get-started-with-git?u=2217194) course on LinkedIn Learning.

 ## Where to Begin?